UmmItC/Dotfiles/README.md

 ## Usage packages

 Here's a list of the packages I used.

+>Note: The list is not exhaustive, and I may have missed some packages.
+For a complete list, you can refer to the `./configs/hypr/hyprland/plugins.conf` file. and for the laptop configuration, you can refer to the `./configs/hypr/hyprland/laptop.conf` file.

 | Module Type              | Module Name     | Package Manager |
 |--------------------------|-----------------|-----------------|